MeierTobias/ti-nspire-lib/README.md

 - [RobFunc](RobFunc.md) (click here for function overview and examples)
 This library was developed for the robotics module 2021 at OST.

+- [PhysElekFunc](PhysElekFunc.md) (click here for function overview and examples)
+This library was developed for the PhysElek module 2022 at OST.

 ## Usage

 This section explains how to use the libraries on your TI-nspire CX II-T